You-Gao/Blog/_books/2024-08-21-analytical-readings.md

   Analytical Readings
 ---

-# Analytical Reading List
+# Analytical Reading List[^1][^2][^3]

-[^1] [^2] [^3]

-After, stumbling my way through reasons and persons.
-Albeit I did try to read through it with a headache.
+After, stumbling my way through *Reasons and Persons.* Albeit I did try to read through it with a headache.
 I am making my list that I plan to finish by next semester of college for myself that covers logical thinking.
 Without further ado here is the smorgasbord of books I WILL read through:

 * Philosophical Investigations
 * Language, Truth, and Logic